open-mmlab/mmaction2/docs/getting_started.md

         demo/demo.mp4 demo/label_map.txt
     ```

-2. Recognize a list of rawframes as input by using a TSN model.
+2. Recognize a list of rawframes as input by using a TSN model on cpu.

     ```shell
     python demo/demo.py configs/recognition/tsn/tsn_r50_inference_1x1x3_100e_kinetics400_rgb.py \
         checkpoints/tsn_r50_1x1x3_100e_kinetics400_rgb_20200614-e508be42.pth \
-        PATH_TO_FRAMES/ LABEL_FILE --use-frames
+        PATH_TO_FRAMES/ LABEL_FILE --use-frames --device cpu
     ```

 3. Recognize a video file as input by using a TSN model and then generate an mp4 file.